jason-vega/DigitClassifier/README.md

 ```
 Recompile and run the program to load the subset of MNIST data.
 ## Output Data Loading and Training Progress
 Sometimes the amount of data you wish to process can make it seem like your program is indefinitely stuck.
-This is especially true when loading the entire MNIST training and test image sets, or training with multiple dense layers.
-In such cases, you may wish to output current progress info - the current block being processed for data loading, and the current mini-batch being evaluated for training - i.e. we wish to set verbose mode to *true*.
-Verbose mode is on by default for loading image data and training, and off by default for loading label data and testing.
+This is especially true when training with multiple dense layers.
+In such cases, you may wish to output current progress info; i.e. we wish to set verbose mode to *true*.
+Verbose mode is on by default for training, and off by default for loading image data, loading label data and testing.
 To toggle verbose mode for any of these actions, locate the following lines:
 ```
-public static final boolean LOAD_IMAGE_VERBOSE = true;
+public static final boolean LOAD_IMAGE_VERBOSE = false;
 public static final boolean LOAD_LABEL_VERBOSE = false;
 public static final boolean TRAIN_VERBOSE = true;
 public static final boolean TEST_VERBOSE = false;